-The bread and butter of this build is the Fingerprint Stone Shield.
+The bread and butter of this build are the Fingerprint Stone Shield.
 Hailed as the heaviest shield in the game, with the Greatshield Talisman (more on that later), you’ll be able to have 100 Guard Boost.
-In essence, this lets you block all Physical Damage without using any of your Stamina.
+Essentially, this lets you block all Physical Damage without using any of your Stamina.

 So, you’ll be nigh-invincible whenever you hold the Block button with the shield.
-The only way you’ll end up taking some sort of damage is being inflicted with damage that the shield does not inherently block against.
+You’ll only end up taking some damage by being inflicted with damage that the shield does not inherently block against.
 In this case, it is:

 Bonus Tip: You can place Ashes of War on your Fingerprint Stone Shield allowing you to gain Elemental Resistance as well!

-However, since most bosses in Elden Ring primarily deal Physical damage with a few instances of Elemental damage spread out here and there, you’ll be all set in terms of making the most out of it.
-With the advent of Update 1.03, and the removal of SNAF from the meta, you’ll be seeing more of the Stone Shield as its primary weakness (at least when not upgraded), Elemental damage, is on its way out.
+However, since most bosses in Elden Ring primarily deal Physical damage with a few instances of Elemental damage spread out here and there, you’ll be all set to make the most out of it.
+With the advent of Update 1.03, and the removal of SNAF from the meta, you’ll see more of the Stone Shield as its primary weakness (at least when not upgraded), Elemental damage is on its way out.

 How To Find The Fingerprint Stone Shield

 Since the Shield is an integral part of the build and finding it can feel particularly infuriating, here’s how you can do so.
-Before you proceed, you’ll need to have defeated Morgott, the Omen King
+Before you proceed, you must have defeated Morgott, the Omen King.

 - Head to the Subterranean Shunning-Grounds